HandOfGod94/asdf-postgres-prebuilt/README.md

 - uuid
 - icu-devtools (linux) or icu4c (MacOS)

-_This assumes macOS, a Debian-flavored linux, or a SUSE-flavored linux.
+_This assumes macOS, a Debian-flavored linux.
 If you need it to work on something else, you may need to modify the plugin.
 You'll need the dependencies referenced in the list above installed via whatever method you prefer.
 There are some suggestions below._

+Note: This plugin has been tested only on macOS and Debian.
+Other operating systems have not been tested.

 ### Mac